hitomitak/qcsc-prefect/algorithms/sqd/README.md

 ## Special Tips for Local Shell

-When running experiments in a local shell (e.g., on a virtual machine or laptop), there are several important considerations:
+When running experiments in a local shell (e.g., on a VM or laptop), keep the following in mind:

 ### ⚠️ Avoiding Race Conditions in Local Execution

-If you set `sqd_num_batches` (Batch Number) > 1, the executors of `DiceSHCISolverJob` may invoke `mpirun` asynchronously, resulting in near-simultaneous launches.
-This can lead to race conditions during MPI initialization, potentially causing errors like:
+If `sqd_num_batches > 1`, multiple `DiceSHCISolverJob` instances may invoke `mpirun` simultaneously, causing race conditions and errors like:

 ```
 terminate called after throwing an instance of 'std::out_of_range'
   what():  vector::_M_range_check: __n (which is 22) >= this->size() (which is 22)
 ```

-To avoid this, you can limit the number of concurrently running jobs using Prefect's concurrency control:
+To avoid this, limit concurrency:

 ```bash
 prefect concurrency-limit create "res: local" 1
 ```

-This forces local jobs to run sequentially, which may reduce performance but is acceptable for code validation.
-For high-performance execution, use the `pbs` executor on the Miyabi environment.
+This forces sequential execution—suitable for validation.
+For performance, use the `pbs` executor on Miyabi.

 ### 🛠️ Preventing Segmentation Faults from UCX

-By default, `mpirun` may use the UCX (Unified Communication X) backend for MPI communication.
-This can cause segmentation faults or bus errors when running multiple Dice jobs concurrently on a single node, especially in environments with shared memory or RDMA-enabled hardware.
+By default, `mpirun` may use UCX, which can cause segfaults or bus errors in shared-memory environments.

-To avoid these issues, explicitly disable UCX and use the TCP backend by setting the following environment variables:
+To disable UCX and use TCP:

 ```yaml
 {
   "LD_LIBRARY_PATH": "path/to/bin:$LD_LIBRARY_PATH",